-Figure 5: ENCODE read out showing histone methylation and acetylation in two types of fibroblasts and MEF cells showing peaks of activity in acetylation and methylation of K4m1 that represent enhancers (orange box) in the 5’ sequences of the Col1a2 mouse gene.
+Figure 5.
+ENCODE read out showing histone methylation and acetylation in two types of fibroblasts and MEF cells showing peaks of activity in acetylation and methylation of K4m1 that represent enhancers (orange box) in the 5’ sequences of the Col1a2 mouse gene.
 The peaks correspond to high homology of sequence from humans to chicken.

 Figure 6: X-gal staining after cell transfection in fibroblasts expressing control vector (A) and Col1a2 transgene (B).
-Positive staining is
+Positive staining is blue.
+Scale bar =10µm

 Figure 7: Uses for Col1a2 CreERT2.
 A) Strategy for using fibroblast-specific enhancers to over express a specific gene in mesenchymal cells.
 B) Gain of function experiment where two transgenic mice are generated.
 One mouse expresses cre recombinase, the other expressing a gene of interest (in this case GFP) with a transcriptional STOP site flanked by LoxP sites.
 In the presence of tamoxifen (or in non-inducible cre lines) the recombinase enzyme will flox out the transcriptional stop to express GFP only in mesenchymal cells.
 C) In loss of function experiments, a floxed exon on a specific gene mated with a mouse expressing cre recombinase in mesenchymal cells will delete this gene only in mesenchymal cells.